The Florida Travel Guide

 On Marco Island, Key West and a few places in Naples, rooms can cost as much as $1500 per night during March and April.
 By late July through September, the rates have reduced to one-third that amount.

 Be aware of special events.
-The small islands in the Keys can easily fill up.
-Key West will double hotel rates during the week of the Super Boat Races in November.
+The small islands in the Florida Keys can easily fill up.
+Key West will double hotel rates during the week of the Super Boat Races in November, Hemingway Days in July and the Song Writers Festival in April or May.

 Islamorada rates will go up when a big annual fishing tournament is scheduled.

-Always check rates in advance and try to avoid peak times for savings.
+Always check rates in advance and try to avoid peak times for substantial savings.

 - Before you go to the beaches, buy sunscreen at home.
 That bottle of Hawaiian Tropic at home may be $6, but at the beach, it will be $9.